RealgarsZhang/video_pose_sp/README.txt

 You might see some errors and exceptions when running the above scripts.
 They are normal.

+INPUT AND OUTPUT:
+The input data we use are under the pipelines folder.
-Some result gif are under make_video folder.
+The output results are under the make_video folder.
+Check make_video/REAMDE_video.txt